 We welcome individuals with or without a physician's referral, but be sure to check with your healthcare plan.

 Heredity often plays a role in who will develop breast cancer.
 For peace of mind, Akron General Reflections Breast Health Center offers a High-Risk Clinic for women at an elevated risk for breast cancer.

-We know that certain changes, such as mutations in the BRCA1 and BRCA2 gene significantly increase the risk of breast cancer.
-If you or someone you know has had an immediate (mother, sister, daughter) or secondary family member (grandmother, aunt, cousin) with breast cancer, call us to set up an appointment.
+We know that certain changes, such as mutations in the BRCA1 and BRCA2 gene significantly increase the chance of developing breast cancer.
+If you or someone you know has had an immediate (mother, sister, daughter) or secondary family member (grandmother, aunt, cousin) with breast cancer, you may be at risk.

 During the first visit to the High-Risk Clinic for breast cancer, we will review family history and help determine if additional testing may be beneficial in understanding the risk.
 For those who are determined to be at high risk, we will work with your doctor to offer recommendations for ongoing monitoring, education and support.
 As health insurance plan coverage varies, we would be happy to provide you with information.
-Call 330.344.BRST (2778) for further information or to set up an appointment.
+For more details, or to set up an appointment, call 330.344.2778.

 There are many factors that put an individual at an increased risk for breast cancer.
 A person may benefit from our high-risk service if they have: